swissup/swissup.github.io/m1/attributepages/third-party-modules-integration.md

 ### Mirasvit_Seo

-Mirasvit seo module automatically applies category attributes to attributepage meta tags.
-To avoid this behavior and left correct meta tags you need to apply changes to Mirasvit_Seo source code.
+Mirasvit seo module applies category attributes to attributepage meta tags automatically.
+In order to avoid this behavior and leave correct meta tags, you need to apply changes to Mirasvit_Seo source code.

 Apply the following patch to `app/code/local/Mirasvit/Seo/Model/Observer.php`: